Psychodynamic Psychology

 The id is the part of our mind's workings that is present from birth and is instinctual, whereas the ego and the superego do not develop until later in life.
 Id is something ingrained in the unconscious parts of our minds and does not change as we grow older.
 It lies underneath the more "reachable" parts of the psyche and demands action based upon impulses, strongly affecting whether we are satisfied or displeased by achieving or acquiring the things we want.

 It’s only with the development of the ego and the superego that the id can be kept in check since it naturally has no concern for the concept of consequences.
-Think of it as the small, selfish, childlike part of our minds that demands what it wants and demands it immediately, whereas the later-developing facets are the maturity that forms over time to promote healthy and reasonable behaviors in reaction to those impulses caused by the id.
+Think of it as the small, selfish, childlike part of our minds that demands what it wants and demands it immediately, while the later-developing facets are the maturity that forms over time to promote healthy and reasonable behaviors in reaction to those impulses caused by the id.

 While the id is selfish and childlike, the ego is the mediator facet that processes the world through a filter of reason and logic.
 It seeks to satisfy the wishes and impulses of the id but does so by finding reasonable and logical approaches to the demands of the id without experiencing unpleasant consequences due to social and situational factors.
 This component comes along with life experience and increased maturity; it focuses on ways to promote pleasurable emotions, but while also considering all outside factors to find the best possible course of action.